hemenpatel68/moviehub-omdb-frontend/readme.md

-# 🎬 MovieHub - OMDb Frontend Web App
+# 🎬 MovieHub - Movie Discovery Web App

 MovieHub is a responsive frontend web application that allows users to search for movies and view detailed information fetched from the OMDb API.
 Built using HTML, CSS, JavaScript, and Bootstrap, it offers a clean and interactive interface for exploring movie content.